michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

-- Using the search query provided on the Splunk App, we can find the infected system on an external drive:
+- Using the search query provided in the Splunk App, we can identify the infected system on an external drive:

    ```
       index=botsv1 sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational host=we8105desk (CommandLine="*d:\\*" OR ParentCommandLine="*d:\\*")